In Orígens Geopark you can find a network of museums and interpretation centres that will allow you to discover the rich heritage of this territory.

-To enjoy this paradise of stars and understand how life starts from the Big Bang, it is essential to visit the Montsec Astronomy Park, which has two spaces:
+To enjoy this paradise of stars and understand how life starts from the Big Bang, it is essential to visit the two astronomic centres located in MOntsec moutain range:

 It is worth highlighting that 9 municipalities are certified as a starlight tourist destination and starlight reserve, a seal of excellence endorsed by UNESCO.